tidwall/gjson/SYNTAX.md

 [{"first": "Dale", "last": "Murphy", "age": 44},{"first": "Jane", "last": "Murphy", "age": 47}]
 ```

 The `.first` suffix will process the `first` path on each array element *before* returning the results.
-Which becomes
+Which becomes:

 ```json
 ["Dale","Jane"]
 ```

 But the `|first` suffix actually processes the `first` path *after* the previous result.
-Since the previous result is an array, not an object, it's not possible to process
+Since the previous result is an array, not an object, it's impossible to process
 because `first` does not exist.

 Yet, `|0` suffix returns